Microsoft Adds Support For JavaScript Functions in Excel - Slashdot

 Good God, of all languages, why JavaScript?
 JavaScript is a terrible programming language!
 And its floating point math is bonkers, have you ever tried doing 0.1 * 0.2 in JavaScript, the answer is 0.020000000000000004!
 Can you imagine how main spreadsheet errors this will cause?

 And JavaScript doesn't even have type safety!
-If Microsoft were smart, they would use a compiled programming language, like C, that you'd have to compile using a command-line compiler with a GPG-Key that you could inspect to avoid
+If Microsoft were smart, they would use a compiled programming language, like C, that you'd have to compile using a command-line compiler with a GPG-Key that you could inspect to avoid government MITM attacks!
+Now the government can get your tax spreadsheet information!

+And, JavaScript is terrible because a lot of popular JavaScript frameworks have their own package managers!
+Can you imagine developers BLINDLY TRUSTING whatever package and whatever dependencies it has?
+Every developer should be forced to only use the OS package manager to install JavaScript libraries!

+And, JavaScript is terrible because hundreds of programmers release hundreds of new packages every day, and they grow old and stale and now the JavaScript package ecosystem is older and staler and more crowded than the iOS app store ecosystem!

 Re: (Score:2)